felixhao28/serverless-diffpatcher/README.md

 `source_folder`: the path to the new version of the resource.
 It must be a folder.

 `version`: (Optional) a [semantic version](https://semver.org/) for the new version.
-It must be the same with the `.version` file in `source_folder`.
-If the `.version` files does not exist, it will be created.
-If the argument is ignored, the value from `.version` file will be used.
+It must be the same with the `version` file in `source_folder`.
+If the `version` files does not exist, it will be created.
+If the argument is ignored, the value from `version` file will be used.
 For each update, `version` must be greater than the previous version.

 Example: